Feature Wall

 Skimming, skirmishing

-Meditating on the dirt that lives with us, on the inbetweenness of skin, boundaries, and thresholds, this project by Joy Wong explores the fight between interior and exterior worlds.
+Joy Wong’s Skimming, skirmishing explores the fight between interior and exterior worlds by meditating on the dirt that lives with us, on the in-betweenness of skin, boundaries, and thresholds.
 To skim is to discard of “impurities”.
 To take the top off, to reveal below.
 These works are explorations in materiality and corporeal ambiguity.
 Deteriorating surfaces recall literature on the abject and grotesque.
 Prints pulled from a matrix using acrylic medium hang haphazardly on a copper armature, like delicate gels or tissue put up to dry, while etchings on xuan paper adorn the surface of the wall like an array of warts or wounds.